-Faculty members are required to maintain privacy of student records in accordance with the Family Educational Rights and privacy Act (FERPA).
+Faculty members are required to maintain privacy of student records in accordance with the Family Educational Rights and Privacy Act (FERPA).
 For further information, instructors should contact the University's Office of General Counsel.
+The policy governing operational procedures and regulations regarding collection, retention, and dissemination of information about students is included in the University Policy Register, 3342-5-08.101.

-1. Student Surveys of Instruction.
+I. Student Surveys of Instruction.

-All courses are evaluated each semester, including summer sessions, using the approved Student Survey of Instruction (SSI).
+All courses are evaluated each semester, including summer sessions, using the approved Student Survey of Instructions (SSIs).
 Once complete, SSIs are not available to individual faculty members until after grades are submitted to the Registrar.
-SSIs for Regional Campus faculty are administered and maintained by the Campus at which the course is taught.
+SSIs are administered online by the University, with course reports available at flashsurvey.kent.edu.